Anxiety and Substance Abuse

 Treatment at Discovery Institute

 Here at the Discovery Institute, we provide comprehensive services designed to address all aspects of the disease of addiction and mental health, from initial assessment and detox to therapies and support groups, and thorough aftercare.
 Clients are offered multiple evidence-based approaches, each having been shown clinically to fight addiction and co-occurring anxiety from a variety of angles.
 Upon discharge, clients will have the tools and confidence they need to maintain sobriety and regain control of their lives.
-Contact us anytime at (844) 478-6563 to start your journey!
+Contact us anytime to start your journey!